 CHAPTER 5 - SAFETY MANAGEMENT

-Note. - Safety management provisions for organisations responsible for the type design or manufacture of aircraft are included in ICAO Annex 19.
-Further guidance is contained in the Safety Management Manual (SMM) (ICAO Doc 9859) and CAAF Standards Document - Safety Management Systems (SD-SMS).
+Note 1.- Safety management provisions for organizations responsible for the type design or manufacture of aircraft and for approved maintenance organizations are included in Annex 19.
+Further guidance is contained in the Safety Management Manual (SMM) (Doc 9859).